 CBD has gotten a lot of buzz over the last few years for a good reason – it works!
 The great thing about CBD is you can reap all the medicinal properties of THC without having any of the negative effects of marijuana use.
 Whether you opt for roll-on or topical CBD directly on the site of your pain or feel more comfortable with a tincture or gummy, there are many ways to use a CBD supplement.

 In addition to pain relief, CBD has a calming effect, and some chronic pain sufferers deal with anxiety from the pain, so CBD stands out from other supplements for this reason.

 A significant portion of the population deals with pain resulting from joint issues and muscle soreness.
 Collagen has long been touted for its ability to reduce joint pain in people suffering.
 Collagen naturally occurs in the human body, but over time, our production wanes.

-Additionally, when you are injured, a boost in collagen can make all the difference in pain levels and healing times.
+Additionally, when you are injured, a boost in collagen peptides can make all the difference in pain levels and healing times.
 Collagen powder supplements are tasteless and easily dissolve in smoothies, coffee, and even water.

 4. Omega-3 Fatty Acids

 You may have grown up with a grandparent that swore by Cod liver oil and made you swallow yucky spoonfuls when you were under the weather.
 Not only are there significant immune system boosting benefits to Fish Oil (Omega-3 fatty acids), but there are pain relief aspects as well.

 If you suffer from Rheumatoid Arthritis, Fish Oil is a must.
 Numerous studies show the benefits to RA sufferers by reducing inflammation, joint swelling, and tenderness.

 5. Vitamin D